Account Setup and Information

 It’s a telephone payment channel for SAWS customers.
 Customers can also check their account balance, verify their last payment, and confirm the most recent amount billed.

 Dial 210-704-SAWS (7297).

-To use the Pay-By-Phone, you will need your SAWS account number, service ZIP code and telephone number.
-You’ll also be asked for a pin code up to 8 digits long in lieu of a password.
+To sign up, you will need your SAWS account number, service ZIP code and telephone number.
+You’ll also be asked to create a pin code up to 8-digits long in lieu of a password.

 From the main menu, you can opt out of the system, and transfer to a Customer Service agent, by pressing “0” on your keypad.

 In an effort to help manage rising utility bills, SAWS Uplift offers 14 different assistance programs to customers who qualify.

 To receive assistance, a customer must be a SAWS account holder, meet income requirements and complete the Uplift application.
 To learn more visit uplift.saws.org or call 210-233-CARE (2273).